AmruthaPatil/AWS-Exponentiation/README.md

 # Exponentiation with AWS

 This is a simple web application that allows users to perform exponentiation - computing the power of a base number to an exponent.
-It's designed as a demonstration of integrating various AWS services to create a serverless application that's scalable and easy to deploy.
+It's designed as a demonstration of integrating various Amazon Web Services (AWS) services to create a serverless application that's scalable and easy to deploy.

 ## Features